DecisiveAI/mdai-hub/README.md

   - service9999 will be really noisy
   - More can be spun up using the example_log_generator manifests

+## Setup

+🚧⚠️ **Change the mdai-api dependency repo path to the appropriate path for your system** ⚠️🚧

 ## Make cluster

     kind create cluster --name cheggtober